magnus-leksell/zen-quote/README.md

         return Quote;
     };

-Please note that the `id` column is added automatically by Sequalize.
+Please note that the `id` column is added automatically by Sequelize.

 ## The database